hydrachain-org/hydragon-node/README.md

 The genesis.json file is crucial, containing details about the genesis block and node configurations.
 **Important: Do not alter this file to avoid potential loss of funds.**
-Future releases will automate this configuration.
-You can find the HydraChain genesis file in the extracted folder containing the [release assets](#executable) and place it in your node directory.
+In the new releases, the genesis file is built into the hydra executable and as such does not need a custom Genesis file.
+For visibility, you can find the latest HydraChain genesis file at the following location https://github.com/Hydra-Chain/hydragon-node/blob/testnet/chain/public-configs/genesis-mainnet.json.

 #### Secrets Configuration File